-The cornea is responsible for refracting light and gives the eye the ability to focus.
+According to abbreviationfinder.org, the cornea is responsible for refracting light and gives the eye the ability to focus.
 It has a lens whose rear face is impregnated with aqueous humor (liquid that oxygenates and nourishes the different structures of the eyeball), while its front face is in contact with a tear film that provides protection.

 In the same way, we cannot ignore that another of the most important functions of the cornea is to act as a protective shield for the eye.
 Yes, because it protects it from dust or germs of all kinds.
 Specifically, this is a task that it also shares with tears, the eye socket, the eyelids and what is known as the sclera.

 Depending on the species, the cornea has more or fewer layers.
 While dogs and cats, for example, have a four-layer cornea, the human cornea has six layers: the corneal endothelium, Descemet’s membrane, Dua’s layer, corneal stroma, Bowman’s layer and the corneal epithelium.

 From these parts we can learn interesting data such as these: